- LDAF Boards and Commissions

 Forest Productivity Program

 The Forestry Productivity Program (FPP) provides financial assistance to eligible landowners for establishing and improving a crop of trees.
-This program helps offset a landowner’s expenses by sharing the cost of implementing specific forestry practices designed to produce a timber crop.
+This program helps provides an incentive to offset the cost of implementing specific forestry practices designed to produce a timber crop.

-In 2013 the program approved 268 applications covering 21,767 acres for a total of $1.8 million for reforestation activities.
+In 2021 the program approved 613 applications covering 38,076 acres of reforestation and management activities.
 Funding, which is based on severance tax revenues, is over $42 million since 1998.

-Cost-share payments cover 50 percent of the total cost of implementing one or more forestry practices, not to exceed a maximum limit set for each individual practice.
-Eligible landowners can receive up to $10,000 of FPP assistance each fiscal year.
+Incentive payments to the landowner help with the cost of implementing one or more forestry practices to establish and manage a timber crop.
+Eligible landowners can receive up to the maximum approved amount of FPP assistance each fiscal year.

 Each landowner who participates in a FPP cooperative agreement with the Louisiana Department of Agriculture and Forestry (LDAF) shall be required to maintain the forestry usage for a period of 10 years.
 If land is sold, conveyed, etc. before the end of the agreement, the original recipient of funds is bound unless the new owner assumes responsibility in writing.